 Anyway, a while back I cleaned out this drawer and kept only things in it that were needed – matches and lighters, a small toolkit, scissors, chip clips, thumbtacks, etc. BUT I bought cheap little drawer organizers at the dollar store and each category of item got its own space.
 Now when I go in the drawer for something it makes me smile because it’s so tidy.

-For a more in-depth, step-by-step junk drawer clean-out, see this post.
+For my most recent, step-by-step junk drawer clean-out, see this post.

 9. Entryway Table